 Plot: Anzu secretly gets a job at the local restaurant, Burger World.
-She doesn’t want Yugi or Jounouchi to find out because they might blab to the school and get her fired.
-Anzu needs this job to save money for her to live in New York to learn dance once she graduates.
+She doesn’t want Yugi or Jonouchi to find out because they might blab to the school and get her fired.
+Anzu needs this job to save money because, after she graduates, she intends on moving to New York to study dance.

 However, there are more pressing matters to attend to – such as the escaped death row convict who has decided to pay Burger World a little visit.